Portugal

 • Set up a local bank account as soon as you start working in Portugal.

-5. Learn The Best Way To Explore Portugal
+4. Learn The Best Way To Explore Portugal

 On top of that, Portugal has seven international airports.
-Three of them are located on the mainland, and four are on the islands.

-7. Visit These Beautiful Places When You Are Living In Portugal
+5. Visit These Beautiful Places When You Are Living In Portugal

 We recommend some of the iconic places in Portugal below as your reference:

-• Porto City,
+• Porto City centre,

 • Douro Valley,